brian6484/CSKnowledge/Network/Connection/How does HTTP work.md

 ## HTTP methods
 The commonly seen methods are get, post, delete and put

+i also need to **mention idempotency when comparing http methods!** put - idempotent, post - not idempotent, patch - idempotent

 ## Diff between GET vs POST
 GET retrieves data from server and **can be cached by browsers or CDNs with Cache-Control headers** unlike POST.
 It is also safe and idempotent (making same request multiple times doesnt change server state)